 How to Work With Brand Advocates and Influencers

-If you’re ready to take the step of working with an influencer, check out this section or our companion article: How to Get Started With Influencer Marketing
+If you’re ready to take the step of working with an influencer, check out our companion article: How to Get Started With Influencer Marketing

 - How to Choose the Right Influencer for Your Business

 An influencer is only an influencer if they can actually influence others.
-Makes sense, right?
+Bit of a tongue twister, but makes sense, right?

 Sticking with Instagram, you may find that a person with 15,000 followers receives an average of 500 likes on each update.
 Conversely, a person with 30,000 followers may only receive an average of 100 likes per update.

-While the person with more followers will put your brand in front of more people, the update may not receive as much engagement.
-This is a balancing act with a trial and error component.
+While the person with more followers will put your brand in front of more people, the post or video may not receive as much engagement.
+This is a balancing act with a trial-and-error component.

-Depending on your budget, and the level of engagement per follower you want, you may want to look into a micro-influencer, or an influencer with a smaller (usually up to 10K) audience in a specific niche.
+Depending on your budget and the level of engagement per follower you desire, you may want to look into a micro-influencer, or an influencer with a smaller (usually up to 10K) audience in a specific niche.
 Again, a macro-influencer may promote you to millions, but how many are really listening?
-Are they really willing to engage the way someone specifically in your niche would?
+Are they really willing to engage in the way that someone specifically in your niche would?

 - 87% charge $500 or less per post